codeforbtv/docs/local-cloud-proposal.md

 Big Heavy World aims to have its music events calendar to publish information from the State of Vermont's event calendar, filtering the music events onto Big Heavy World and sending event info entered on Big Heavy World to the state calendar.
 The ultimate goal is to create an interface that is "skinnable" and make it available as a tool for other arts nonprofits in Vermont to use, allowing them to engage their local communities with the larger pool of information aggregated by the state.

+### Vermont Artist Directory

+The Vermont Artist Directory is used by the public, venues, and artists to identify and connect with bands or performers for weddings, club shows, or gig swaps/special projects.
+It should have enough content, including music and photographs, to give a clear idea of what kind of music the artist plays and make them accessible to anyone through the Big Heavy World site.
+It's an overview of Vermont's music community, and should be searchable by genre or geographic region, and connect with band's social network sites.

 ### Cloud Hosting, Cloud Storage, and Cloud Backup

 As found by the Vermont Digital Economy Project, communities with digitally connected non-governmental organizations are more resilient after a disaster, such as Tropical Storm Irene.
 Local cloud hosting, cloud storage, and cloud backup services available to Vermont’s non-governmental organizations (and possibly local governments) would make Vermont a leader in resilience to natural disasters.